avearmin/PyMail/README.md

 ### Troubleshooting: Permission Denied Error

-If you encounter a "permission denied" error when trying to run the Password Manager, it might be due to the lack of execution permissions on the `main.py` file.
+If you encounter a "permission denied" error when trying to run the mail client, it might be due to the lack of execution permissions on the `main.py` file.
 To resolve this issue, follow these steps:

 Open your terminal or command prompt.
 Navigate to the directory where the `main.py` file is located using the `cd` command:
 ```bash